26 Surprising Facts About Lisbon, Portugal

 According to historical records, the city’s history dates back to 205 BCE when the Romans invaded it.

-One of the fun Lisbon facts is that the Romans called it Olissipo.
+One fun fact about Lisbon is that the Romans called it Olissipo.

-Among the interesting facts about Lisbon is that the city was not the capital.
-Many of the heritage towns in Portugal occupied the position at different times.
+One interesting fact about Lisbon is that the city was not always the capital.
+Many of the heritage towns in Portugal have occupied different positions at different times.

 3. Lisbon Was Destroyed in the 1755 Earthquake

 The Great Lisbon Earthquake of 1755 caused havoc in the city, followed by a series of fires and a tsunami.
-It was one of the deadliest earthquakes.
+It was one of the deadliest earthquakes ever.

 The commercial center of Lisbon, Praça do Comércio, was destroyed, including the Royal Ribeira Palace and many adjoining regions/monuments.